mcello23/cypress-amazon/README.md

 ![Here's the automation tests running](/img/cypress_run.gif)

 # Video
-Please check the a high-res video recorded in the [video](https://github.com/mcello23/cypress-amazon/blob/master/cypress/videos/) folder, in which you can see the suite running and making it's assertions.
+Please check a high-res video recorded in the [video](https://github.com/mcello23/cypress-amazon/blob/master/cypress/videos/) folder, in which you can see the suite running and making it's assertions.

 # Explaining the test suite